-This book is designed to help provide cross training for all of the parties autism spectrum disorder affects.
-From teachers and students to close family members who have a loved with this condition, this text ensures that everyone understand the basics.
+This book is designed to help provide cross-training for all of the parties autism spectrum disorder affects.
+From teachers and students to close family members who have a loved one with this condition, this text ensures that everyone understands the basics.
 This book has become a standard in teaching social skills to students with high functioning autism.

 MEET THE AUTHOR

 Jed Baker, PhD, is the director of the Social Skills Training Project, a private organization serving individuals with autism and social communication problems.
 He is on the professional advisory board of Autism Today, ASPEN, ANSWER, YAI, the Kelberman Center, and several other autism organizations.
 In addition, he writes, lectures, and provides training internationally on social skills training and managing challenging behaviors.
 Baker is an award-winning author of five books, including The Complete Handbook for the Transition to Adulthood for Those with Autism and Asperger Syndrome; The Social Skills Picture Book; and The Social Skills Picture Book for High School and Beyond.
 His work has been featured on ABC World News, Nightline, the CBS Early Show, and the Discovery Health Channel.